 At the core of the Company’s artistic vision is the enduring belief that dance is a powerful medium to communicate the magic, beauty and mystery of life.
 Dance has an unlimited power to act as an agent for change in society, reflect the pluralism of our lives and transcend the borders of culture, religion and ethnicity.

-Growing up in the Middle East, Suma Nair was initiated into the study of the Indian classical dance form of bharatanatyam under the training of Sujatha Suresh.
+Suma Nair has recently been made the Artistic Director of Sampradaya Dance Creations.
+She embarks in this new journey after 6 years of working under the able mentorship of Lata Pada with SDC as an Assistant Artistic Director.
+Growing up in the Middle East, Suma Nair was initiated into studying the Indian classical dance form of Bharatanatyam under the training of Sujatha Suresh.
 She continues to practice, teach and perform the style.

-She also holds a Master's in Business Management and Mass Communications and with her experience in Event Management and Public Relations, Suma Nair blends her existing skill sets with a career in the performing arts.
+She also holds a Master's in Business Management and Mass Communications.
+With her experience in Event Management and Public Relations, Suma Nair blends her existing skill sets with a career in the performing arts.

-Prior to joining SAMPRADAYA Dance Creations, Jasmine worked at ARI Financial Services, Mississauga where she was responsible for corporate accounts and customer service.
-She has also worked at the International Indian School Dammam (formerly the Indian Embassy School Dammam) in Saudi Arabia, the French Embassy in Bahrain and the Max Mueller Bhavan (Goethe Institute) in Mumbai.
+She has also worked at the International Indian School Dammam (formerly the Indian Embassy School Dammam) in Saudi Arabia, the French Embassy in Bahrain, and the Max Mueller Bhavan (Goethe Institute) in Mumbai.

 Jasmine holds a diploma in Arts Administration from Humber College, a degree in Accounting from the University of Mumbai (formerly the University of Bombay), diplomas in both Journalism and French.